Asheville Platelet Rich Plasma (PRP) Therapy

 Non-surgical regenerative therapy to reduce pain & heal faster

 Platelet rich plasma injections offer an alternative for people with joint or tendon pain who may be considering elective surgery or joint replacement due to injury or arthritis.

-There is also evidence that it is a safer alternative that steroid injections and, when successful, provides longer lasting relief.
+When performed by an experienced physician, PRP can be a safer alternative to steroid injections and, when successful, provides longer lasting relief.